Museum of early consumer electronics and 1st achievements

 cassette based portables that came later.

-The 1977 JVC Color Video Camera GC-4800U Power & Color Unit was designed to accompany this
+The 1974 JVC Color Video Camera GC-4800U Power supply and Color Unit were designed to accompany this recorder.

 Sony AV 5000 Sony AV 5000